-- (b) Stock Appreciation Rights.
+(b) Stock Appreciation Rights.
 An Employee Award may be in the form of an SAR.
 On the Grant Date, the Grant Price of an SAR shall be not less than the Fair Market Value of the Common Stock subject to such SAR.
 The holder of a tandem SAR may elect to exercise either the Option or the SAR, but not both.
 The exercise period for an SAR shall extend no more than ten (10) years after the Grant Date.
 SARs may not include provisions that Reload the SAR upon exercise.
 Similarly, SARs may not be repriced or otherwise modified in any way that would constitute a reduction in the Grant Price associated with such SARs, except in connection with an event described in ARTICLE XVI.
-Subject to the foregoing provisions, the terms, conditions and limitations applicable to any SARs awarded to Employees pursuant to the Plan, including the Grant Price, the term of any SARs, and the date or dates upon which they become exercisable, shall be determined by the Committee. - (c) Stock Awards.
+Subject to the foregoing provisions, the terms, conditions and limitations applicable to any SARs awarded to Employees pursuant to the Plan, including the Grant Price, the term of any SARs, and the date or dates upon which they become exercisable, shall be determined by the Committee.

+(c) Stock Awards.
 An Employee Award may be in the form of a Stock Award.
-The terms, conditions and limitations applicable to any Stock Awards granted pursuant to the Plan shall be determined by the Committee, subject to the limitations set forth below. - (d) Cash Awards.
+The terms, conditions and limitations applicable to any Stock Awards granted pursuant to the Plan shall be determined by the Committee, subject to the limitations set forth below.

+(d) Cash Awards.
 An Employee Award may be in the form of a Cash Award.
-The terms, conditions and limitations applicable to any Cash Awards granted pursuant to the Plan shall be determined by the Committee. - (e) Performance Awards.
+The terms, conditions and limitations applicable to any Cash Awards granted pursuant to the Plan shall be determined by the Committee.

+(e) Performance Awards.
 Any Employee Award may be in the form of a Performance Award.
 The terms, conditions and limitations applicable to any Performance Awards granted pursuant to the Plan shall be determined by the Committee, subject to the limitations set forth below.
-Any Stock Award granted as an Employee Award which is a Performance Award shall have a minimum Restriction Period of twelve (12) months from the Grant Date; provided that, subject to the requirements under section 162(m) of the Code, as applicable, the Committee may provide for earlier vesting upon a termination of employment by reason of death, disability, layoff, retirement or Change of Control.
-The Committee shall set Performance Goals in its discretion which, depending on the extent to which they are met, will determine the value and/or amount that will be paid out to the Participant under a Performance Award and/or the portion of a Performance Award that may be exercised. - (i) Nonqualified Performance Awards.
-Performance Awards granted to Employees that are not intended to qualify as qualified performance-based compensation under section 162(m) of the Code shall be based on achievement of Performance Goals and be subject to such terms, conditions and restrictions as the Committee or its delegate shall determine.
+Any Stock Award granted as an Employee Award which is a Performance Award shall have a minimum Restriction Period of twelve (12) months from the Grant Date; provided that, the Committee may provide for earlier vesting upon a termination of employment by reason of death, disability, layoff, retirement or Change of Control.
+The Committee shall set Performance Goals in its discretion which, depending on the extent to which they are met, will determine the value and/or amount that will be paid out to the Participant under a Performance Award and/or the portion of a Performance Award that may be exercised.

+(f) Performance Goals.
+Performance Awards shall be based on achievement of Performance Goals and be subject to such terms, conditions and restrictions as the Committee or its delegate shall determine.
+A Performance Goal may include one or more of the following: